 Matriculated students who expect to take courses at another institution for transfer to the University of the Virgin Islands must obtain a Permit to Attend Another Institution from the Access and Enrollment Services Office on either campus.
-The appropriate division must certify that the course will fulfill the University of the Virgin Islands degree requirements and the permit must be signed by the Registrar on the St. Thomas campus or the Associate Registrar on St. Croix before the student enrolls.
+The appropriate college or school must certify that the course will fulfill the University of the Virgin Islands degree requirements and the permit must be signed by the Registrar on the St. Thomas campus or the Associate Registrar on the Albert A. Sheen Campus before the student enrolls.
 Students are responsible for ensuring that an official transcript will be sent to the Access and Enrollment Services Office after the completion of the off-campus course work.
 No credit will be evaluated until an official transcript has been received.